ccarpenterg/ccarpenterg.github.com/_posts/2013-02-20-us-census-visualization-with-d3js.markdown

 inspired by the [American Community Survey Handbook][3].
 =--

 It's really easy to create a map using D3.js.
-You just need a GeoJSON file and you're done.
+You just need a [GeoJSON][4] file and you're done.
 Having said that you have to have a minimum skillset to process the data and a bit of experience on map projections:

 {% highlight javascript %}